-The Department of Education offers full-time programs for graduates who desire either a master's degree for teacher certification or a PhD in Education.
+The Department of Education offers full-time programs for graduates who desire either a master's degree for teacher certification or a Doctor of Philosophy (PhD) in Education.
 The teacher certification master's programs are ideal for recent graduates who have few, if any, formal courses in education.
 The Master of Arts in Teaching (MAT) is for students seeking secondary teacher certification in a specific subject area; the Master of Arts in Education (MAEd) is for students seeking elementary teacher certification.
-Students interested in the elementary certification program may also consider the MAEd/MSW joint degree program with the Brown School.
+Students interested in the elementary certification program may also consider the MAEd/MSW joint-degree program with the Brown School.
 The teacher education program principles include: a commitment to an equitable and just education for all students; a knowledge of both the subject(s) to be taught and best practices in pedagogy; and the enactment of the role of teacher-as-enquirer.

 Doctoral study in Education is aimed at strengthening and deepening the student's analytical understanding of education in both research and practice.
 The PhD in Education focuses on three main strands of study: Social Contexts of Educational Research; Science and Mathematics Education; and Applied Linguistics in Education.
 In addition, students may select concentrations in the following areas: mathematics and science education; policy studies; urban education and American culture studies; second language research; English language learners.